 Unless you plan on outsourcing all maintenance, you’ll need to purchase things like rakes, a leaf blower, a lawnmower, weed whacker, push brooms, hoses/sprinklers, snow shovel, ice melt, nails, hammers, drills, screwdrivers, tape measures, duct and electrical tape, flashlight, etc.

 If you’re financially ready to invest in a home, you should.
-Paying your landlord rent means you’re just paying for a living space; that money is never returning to your wallet.
+Paying your landlord rent means you’re just paying for living space; that money is never returning to your wallet.
 Why not pay a mortgage and slowly work towards owning an appreciating asset instead?

 Thank you for reading our weekly blogs.
 Please reach out with topics you would like us to tackle in our future blogs.